Spreadsheets vs. Lease Accounting Software - Evaluating the best approach

 Whilst IFRS 16 accounting using Excel may appear to be the way forward for many CFOs, there are significant pitfalls associated with this approach, depending on the complexity of the business.

-This whitepaper explores the pros and cons of using spreadsheet applications such as Excel for the transition to IFRS 16 and maintaining ongoing compliance post implementation.
+This whitepaper explores the pros and cons of using spreadsheet applications such as Excel maintaining ongoing IFRS 16 compliance.